wehb12/compsci/programming for games/Coursework 1/README.txt

   4.1 [ ] To make strategy generation faster, as few strategies as possible should be discarded.
 Make them more likely to be unique
     4.1.1 [ ] Make them longer
     4.1.2 [ ] Make seed % by a larger number
+5. [ ] Add error checking to interpreter - mustn't interpret a file with incorrect syntax etc.